San Jose State University

 Do the homework and attend class

 must remain closed (preferably in your backpack and, in any case, not

-on your desk) until I inform you that it is needed for a
+on your desk) until your instructor informs you that it is needed for a

 - Cheating will not be tolerated,